Monthly Archives: February 2021

 One of my prized possessions.
 I still have it, of course.

 I found another summer job, this time at Tucson Newspapers, Inc. and had money to buy concert tickets.
 Richard and I went to the concert specifically to see Santana, and we left when Clapton started playing.
 Go figure.
+The concert was held on August 17, 1975.

 All I remember from this show was the song, Witchy Woman.
 The Eagles became superstars soon after this.
 We would also later see Linda Ronstadt in the same venue.
 I think I even saw her two or three times in the 70s.
 The Eagles started out as her backup band.
+I went to this concert with my buddy Richard.
+It was held on August 28, 1975, a week or so before classes started.

 Here I am during my junior year.
 16 years old, with a face full of acne.